openbridge/embedded-api/README.md

 ##### Example cURL

-This example holds the state that is needed during the Oauth request for a Facebook identity
+This example holds the state that is needed during the OAuth request for a Facebook identity.

 ```curl
  curl -H "Content-Type: application/json" -X POST -d '{ "data": { "type": "ClientState", "attributes": { "state": { "account_id": "XXX", "user_id": "YYY", "remote_identity_type_id": 2, "region": "global", "return_url": "https://app.openbridge.com/wizards/facebook-page-insights", "shop_url": null }}}}' https://state.api.openbridge.io/state/oauth
 ```

-**Note**: The example payload contains information required by the Openbridge Oauth API to start and manage a Facebook Authorization, but it is not restricted to only those key/value pairs.
-You could for example include your own key/value pair to help with maintaining the state of your application through the identity process.
+**Note**: The example payload contains information required by the Openbridge OAuth API to start and manage a Facebook authorization, but it is not restricted to only those key/value pairs.
+You could, for example, include your own key/value pair to help maintain the state of your application through the identity process.

 ##### Example Response